yuw321/cs445-rec10/README.md

 4. In the same class `IterableUtils`, write the method `static void removeShortStrings(Iterable<String> collection, int limit)`, which removes all strings shorter than `limit`.
 Again, rely only on iterators for element access, and test that your method works.
-Do not attempt to use the List's `.get()` or `.remove(int)` methods.
+Do not attempt to use the List’s `.get()` or `.remove(int)` methods.

 5. Lastly, write the method `static <T> T findMode(Iterable<T> collection)`,